NewGuy103/syncServer/docs/docs/index.md

 ## Welcome to the `newguy103-syncserver` documentation

+### NOTE

+This documentation is deprecated.
+There is currently a rewrite ongoing to migrate this application to FastAPI, but there is no documentation yet.
+You probably want [syncserver-fastapi](https://github.com/NewGuy103/syncServer/tree/fastapi-rewrite).

+This documentation will still be kept, but the flask version of this app will not be updated.

 **newguy103-syncserver** is a Python package designed to simplify file synchronization operations through a server-client architecture.
 The package provides both the server, built on Flask, and a client module for interacting with the server.

 Note from me: This is just a hobby project, and not supposed to be a production application.
 It's just a way to improve my skills and have something to work on.